brentp/vcfanno/README.md

 [![Build Status](https://travis-ci.org/brentp/vcfanno.svg)](https://travis-ci.org/brentp/vcfanno)

-vcfanno annotates a VCF with any number of *sorted* input BED, BAM, and VCF files.
+vcfanno annotates a VCF with any number of *sorted* and tabixed input BED, BAM, and VCF files in parallel.
 It does this by finding overlaps as it streams over the data and applying user-defined operations on the overlapping annotations.

+In order to parallelize, work is broken down as follows.
+A slice (array) of query intervals is accumulated until a specified number is reached (usually ~5K-25K) or a gap cutoff is exceeded; at that point, the bounds of the region are used to perform a tabix (or any regional) query on the database files.
+This is all done in [irelate](https://github.com/brentp/irelate). `vcfanno` then iterates over the streams that result from the tabix queries and finds intersections with the query stream.
+This is a parallel chrom-sweep.
+This method avoids problems with chromosome order.

 For VCF, values are pulled by name from the INFO field.
 For BED, values are pulled from (1-based) column number.
 For BAM, depth (`count`), "mapq" and "seq" are currently supported.

 `vcfanno` is written in [go](http://golang.org)
-It can annotate more than 5,000 variants per second with 34 annotations from 9 files on a modest laptop.
+It can annotate more than 8,000 variants per second with 34 annotations from 9 files on a modest laptop.

 We are actively developing `vcfanno` and appreciate feedback and bug reports.

-`vcfanno` supports annotation with CADD phred scores.
-[See the docs](https://github.com/brentp/vcfanno/tree/master/caddcode#caddencode)

 Usage
 =====